dstrekelj/hxp-GUI/README.md

-# hxp-GUI
+# hxp-GUI 0.2.x

 ## About

-This project is an attempt at creating a simple way of adding a graphical user interface to a HaxePunk project.
+hxp-GUI is an attempt at creating a simple way of adding a graphical user interface to a HaxePunk project.

-Currently it is not exactly graphical, although it offers the functionality necessary for making a title screen, for example.

-This repository builds to an example with two scenes and a total of three options, two of which allow for changing between scenes.

 Developed and tested on:
 * Haxe 3.1.1